Understanding Seller’s Discretionary Earnings

 - Subtract non-discretionary costs

-After every factor on the list has been added back, non-discretionary expenses that are essential to running the business, like rent or utilities, are subtracted from the current total to reach the final SDE number.
+After adding back all the factors on the list, essential non-discretionary expenses such as rent or utilities are subtracted from the current total to obtain the final SDE number.

 Learn more about what counts as an add-back with understanding add-backs when selling a business.